 2) The Skill-based Subject Course focuses on one of the following Japanese skills (of your choice): reading, writing, listening, speaking.

-Review Waseda University’s website and the Summer 2018 syllabi for more information regarding course offerings.
+Review Waseda University’s website and the most recent course syllabus for more information regarding course offerings.

 General Education Information for UAlbany Students

 Credits earned on this program will automatically satisfy the International Perspectives requirement.
 Three credits of foreign language study will satisfy the Foreign Language requirement.
 No additional approval is required for you to earn these general elective credits.

 Courses may also satisfy major and minor requirements, upon approval by the department.